 Also, do not set variables such as CPPFLAGS, CFLAGS etc.: these should be settable by users (sites) through appropriate personal (site-wide) Makevars files.
-See Section "Customizing package compilation" in R Installation and Administration,
+See Section "Customizing package compilation" in R Installation and Administration for more information.

-There are some macros which are set whilst configuring the building of R itself and are stored in $R_HOME/etcR_ARCH/Makeconf$ .
+There are some macros37 which are set whilst configuring the building of R itself and are stored in $R_HOME/etcR_ARCH/Makeconf$.
 That makefile is included as a Makefile after Makevars[.win], and the macros it defines can be used in macro assignments and make command lines in the latter.
 These include

 FLIBS A macro containing the set of libraries need to link Fortran code.
-This may need to be included in PKG\LIBS: it will normally be included automatically if the package contains Fortran source files in the src directory.
+This may need to be included in PKG_LIBS: it will normally be included automatically if the package contains Fortran source files in the src directory.

-&lt;sup>34 a decade ago Autoconf used configure.in: this is still accepted but should be renamed and autoreconf as used by R CMD check --as-cran will report as such.
+35 a decade ago Autoconf used configure.in: this is still accepted but should be renamed and autoreconf as used by R CMD check --as-cran will report as such.

-&lt;sup>35 For those using autoconf 2.70 or later there is also AC\CONFIG\MACRO\DIRS which allows multiple directories to be specified.
+36 For those using autoconf 2.70 or later there is also AC_CONFIG_MACRO_DIRS which allows multiple directories to be specified.

-$^{36}\,$ in POSIX parlance: GNU make calls these 'make variables'.
+$^{^{37}}$ in POSIX parlance: GNU make calls these 'make variables'.